 Direct and indirect effects on the biological/ecological environment from the harvest of red snapper have been discussed in detail in Reef Fish Amendment 22 and Reef Fish Amendment 27/Shrimp Amendment 14 (GMFMC 2004b and 2007) as well as in the March 2013 Framework Action (GMFMC 2013a) and January 2015 Framework Action (GMFMC 2015b) and are incorporated here by reference.
-The impacts of the 2010 Deepwater Horizon MC252 oil spill on the biological/ecological environments in the Gulf are discussed in Section 3.3 Description of Biological/Ecological Environment.
+The impacts of the 2010 Deepwater Horizon MC252 oil spill on the biological/ecological environments in the Gulf of Mexico are discussed in Sections 3.2 and 3.3 of the Affected Environment.
 Red snapper management actions that affect the biological/ecological environment mostly relate to the impacts of fishing on a species' population size, life history, and species interactions within its habitat.
 Removal of fish from the population through fishing reduces the overall population size.
 Fishing gears have different selectivity patterns which refers to a fishing method's ability to target and capture organisms by size and species.
-Effects from different selectivities include the number of discards, mostly sublegal fish and fish caught during seasonal closures and the mortality associated with releasing these fish.
+Effects from different selectivities include the number of discards mostly sublegal fish and fish caught during seasonal closures and the mortality associated with releasing these fish.

 Because this action determines the Council's preferred method for establishing the authority to set recreational red snapper regulations in federal waters, direct effects are not expected to result on the biological/ecological environment.
 Indirect effects could result for the biological environment depending on the management measures (i.e., bag limits and seasons) established for each region.
-Without knowing the bag limits and seasons that each region would establish, the biological effects from Alternatives 2, Alternative 3, and Preferred Alternative 4 remain unknown compared to Alternative 1 (No Action).
-However, any biological effects from the alternatives would be expected to be minimal because the regulations established by each region would be limited to the region's apportionment of the recreational sector ACL, and any overages would be accounted for under the accountability measure selected in Action 7.
+Without knowing the bag limits and seasons that each region would establish, the biological effects from Alternative 2, Alternative 3, and Preferred Alternative 4 remain unknown compared to Alternative 1 (No Action).
+However, any biological effects from the alternatives would be expected to be minimal because the regulations established by each region would need to constrain harvest to the region's apportionment of the recreational sectors ACL, and the collective management from all states/regions must be consistent with the biological and conservation requirements of the rebuilding plan and not harm the biological status of the resource.
+Further, any regional overage would be accounted for under the accountability measures selected in Action 7.
+This would ensure the impacts from any regions overharvest would be mitigated in the following year.
 Additionally, NMFS and the Council will remain involved with data collection and scheduling stock assessments for red snapper through the Southeast Data, Assessment, and Review (SEDAR) process to ensure the red snapper stock continues to recover.

-Alternative 5 allows the Council the flexibility of establishing a sunset provision on the selected regional management approach to occur after two to ten years (Options d-a).
-Biological effects would not be expected to result from the adoption of a sunset provision for this action.
+Preferred Alternative 5 allows the Council the flexibility of establishing a sunset provision on the selected regional management approach to occur after 2 (Option 5d), 3 (Option 5c), 5 (Preferred Option 5b), or 10 years (Option 5a).
+Biological/ecological effects would not be expected to result from the adoption of a sunset provision for this action.